When we work for ourselves, it’s assumed we’ll grow, take on staff and get a bigger office, continually pushing forward to build our creative agency.

 5. Trello: Trello is the free, flexible and visual way to organise projects and share them with anyone.
 Ditch email communication and clunky task management software, and opt for this simple tool to keep on top of your projects.
 Completely free.

 Make time for networking each week to build up your local contacts.
-That's agency owners (who might hire you), other freelancers (who might support you or fire work your way) and potential clients looking for help.
+That's agency owners (who might hire you), other freelancers (who might support you or send work your way) and potential clients looking for help.

 If you're introvert and tend to avoid meet-ups and events, then consider chatting to people on Twitter instead.
 It's how I've made some great contacts over the years.
-I just recently met someone I've been tweeting for six years (goodness knows why it took so long) and he's potentially going to work with me on a project.
+I just recently met someone I've been tweeting for six years (goodness knows why it took so long), and he's potentially going to work with me on a project.
 Bottom line – don't walk the freelancing road alone; make friends and get your name out there.

 Spend an hour each day on your marketing

 Growing an agency is the right next step for many freelancers.
 I've seen plenty of friends achieve their dreams over the last decade, and it's great to see them thrive.
-I myself have grown an agency, and it's been hugely rewarding and fun.
+I have grown an agency, and it's been hugely rewarding and fun.

 - Enjoy a flexible life.
 You're not stuck to a rigid routine of 9 'til 5.
 You can work when it suits you.